davithambardzumyanest/browser-automation-api/SESSION_API.md

 POST /api/session/create
 ```

 Creates a new browser session with custom configuration.
+Each session maintains its own browser instance, cookies, and state.

 **Request Body:**
 ```json